 '''

 neighSmooth(

 focusData,

 euclidSpaceData,

 neighRows = seq_len(nrow(as.matrix(focusData))),

-ctrlRows,
+ctrlRows.

 kNeighK = max(100, round(nrow(as.matrix(euclidSpaceData))/10000)),

-kMeansK = max(1, round(nrow(as.matrix(euclidSpaceData))/1000)))
+kMeansK = max(1, round(nrow(as.matrix(euclidSpaceData))/1000)),

+kMeansCenters = NULL,

+kMeansClusters = NULL,

+method = "mean",

+nCores = detectCores() - 1

+)

 '''

+focusData

+The data that should be smoothed.
+Should be a matrix with the variables to be smoothed as columns.

+euclidSpaceData

-focusData The data that should be smoothed.
-Should be a matrix with the variables to be smoothed as columns. euclidSpaceData a The data cloud in which the nearest neighbors for the events should be identified.
-Can be a vector, matrix or dataframe. neighRows The rows in the dataset that correspond to the neighbors of the focusData points.
-This can be all the focusData points, or a subset, depending on the setup. ctrlRows Optionally, a set of control rows that are used to remove background signal from the neighRows data before sending the data back. kNeighK The number of nearest neighbors. kMeansK The number of clusters in the initial step of the algorithm.
+The data cloud in which the nearest neighbors for the events should be identified.
+Can be a vector, matrix or dataframe.
+It is worth noting that if this data has more than 10 dimensions, the first step of the algorithm will be the creation of a 10-dimensional PCA using fast.prcomp from gmodels.
+So in cases where this function is used iteratively, it might be wiser to run the PCA beforehand.

+neighRows

+The rows in the dataset that correspond to the neighbors of the focusData points.
+This can be all the focusData points, or a subset, depending on the setup.

+ctrlRows

+Optionally, a set of control rows that are used to remove background signal from the neighRows data before sending the data back.

+kNeighK

+The number of nearest neighbors.

+kMeansK

+The number of clusters in the initial step of the algorithm.
 A higher number leads to shorter runtime, but potentially lower accuracy.
+This is not used if kMeansCenters is provided kMeansCenters kMeansClusters See above.
+Here, the clusters, instead of the centroids are provided if used.

+Here, a pre-clustering of the data can be provided, in which case the clustering will not be performed internally.
+Wise if for example a bootstrapping scheme is used to define the neighRows iteratively, as the k-means step can be quite time consuming.
+This part is the cluster centers or centroids.

+method

+The method to use for the smoothing.
+Three values possible: mean (default), median and mode.

+nCores

+The number of cores used.
+Defaults to number of cores in the computer minus 1.